is a great place to visit and live in. It is one of the most Muslim-friendly countries in Europe

 Papercut is an amazing stationery and bookstore where you can find all kinds of books (plenty of English titles), cool stationery and magazines.

 If you're interested in art and design, Design Torget is a great place to check out.
 The art here is definitely unique and innovative, and handpicked items are added to the store every week, so you'll know whatever you purchase is one-of-a-kind.

 Grandpa is the ultimate cool shopping location in Sweden.
 The hipster store sells a variety of items from clothes, accessories, and handbags, to vintage art and furniture.
 They say their main goal is to inspire people, and that the actual product is more important than the name it carries.

 Phone: +46 8 643 60 80

 How could we give you a Swedish shopping guide and leave out IKEA?
-This Swedish furniture giant is famous world over, and it's reached its status by producing trendy, affordable and practical furniture and home goods.
+This Swedish furniture giant is famous the world over, and it's reached its status by producing trendy, affordable, and practical furniture and home goods.
 And of course, there are plenty of outlets in Sweden, including the largest IKEA store in the world, situated in Skärholmen, south of Stockholm.